February 10, 2018 2:40 pm

 It seemed to offer a habitat, a place to belong.
 There’s an oblique but deeply felt connection and communication.
 Humble treasure and gleaming ruincolours, porous with industrial remnants and revenants, their supernatural transmissions still perceivable even as its terrain is changing, vanishing.

 So I make my superstitious returns, Inhabitant of an internalised raggedy landscape, finding invention, transformation, reciprocity.
 Hear the voices of the landscape before they are scrubbed out….

 Scrub falls silent

-As if it had formed itself, unnoticed… the heavy stone and breezeblock edging themselves together inch by inch; the red letters pushing up through the cracks and weeds in a wilderness telekinesis, willing itself into being to transmit a final valedictory signal before erasure.
-Scrub sang on for 18 days in subzero temperatures, snow and rain, its transmitter pulling in strangers from who knows where, to this rubble-strewn outskirt, to plug in and step into seance territory.
+As if it had formed itself, unnoticed: the heavy stone and breezeblock edging themselves together inch by inch.
+The red letters pushing up through the cracks and weeds in a wilderness telekinesis.
+Willing itself into being to transmit a final valedictory signal before erasure.
+Scrub sang on for 18 days in subzero temperatures, snow and rain, its transmitter compelling strangers to emerge from who knows where, to visit this rubble-strewn outskirt, plug in and step into the seance.

-Its transmitter now dead, for unknown reasons – its batteries died, or else some consequence of being an outdoor installation.
-And so goes this ritual territory, and with it all the quiet moments of rainy light, the luminous sensations and small gems enveloping me till I felt I was a flickering projection among the razorwire and ruincolors, part of a glowing region, defiantly its own raggedy badlands.
-Now former, now receding into the land behind, to enter the psyche estate of revenant presences, visible only to those with nouse, an eye for quiet detail, an antennae for the hidden.
+Miles Platting; fast disappears this ritual territory; and with it all the quiet moments, rainy light and luminous sensations like small gems enveloping me till I felt I was a flickering projection among the razorwire and ruincolors, part of a glowing region, a defiant raggedy badland.
+Now former, now receding into the land behind, the exile territories, to enter a psyche estate of revenant presences.

 Scrub Transmission; Miles Platting: 16th February – 5th March